PowerPoint for Zoom

 -Set your type in the slides to no smaller than 30 point font.

 *I stole this tip directly from Guy Kawasaki, one of the early and brightest stars at Apple and now a venture capitalist and columnist.
+However, in our Zoom world, you’ll need more slides because of the repetitiveness necessary.

 The next zombie movie Hollywood will shoot is based on an auditorium of people who had to watch a PowerPoint presentation.